Krylov complexity of many-body localization: Operator localization in Krylov basis: Operator growth in a MBL system

-On the other hand, at the zero frequency, we observe the presence of a delta function in the spectral function $\Phi(\omega) \sim A \delta(\omega) + \dots$ (manifested as a step function for the cumulative spectral function $\chi(\omega)$) for the unextrapolated data $n_{\text{max}}=40$ and also for the extrapolated data.
-The existence of the delta function is indeed a hallmark of MBL, since it implies that the auto-correlation function $F(t)$ will decay to $A \neq 0$ at infinite time, assuming the rest part of the spectral function is analytical.
-These results also suggest that our extrapolation scheme is reasonable, since it does not change the expected qualitative behaviors of the spectral function in MBL.
+On the other hand, at the zero frequency, we observe the presence of a delta function in the spectral function $\Phi(\omega) \sim A \delta(\omega) + \dots$ (manifested as a step function for the cumulative spectral function $\chi(\omega)$).
+To infer its potential existence in the thermodynamic limit, we first extract the disorder-averaged amplitudes of the delta function $A=|(\mathcal{O}_0|E_j=0)|^2$ at different cutoffs $n_{\max}$ for various system sizes $L$ and disorder strengths $h$ from the original $b_n$ as shown in Fig.~\ref{fig:zerofrequencyA}(a).
+We then extrapolate the amplitudes to $n_{\max}=\infty$ by linearly extrapolating it with $1/n_{\max}$.
+The amplitudes extrapolated at $n_{\max} = \infty$ are then plotted in Figs.~\ref{fig:zerofrequencyA}(b), where we attempt a finite-size scaling in $1/L$.
+As shown in the figures, the amplitudes $A$ in MBL ($h=7$ and $h=5$) retain a sizeable number, while the amplitude in the ergodic system ($h=1.5$) is extrapolated to a value close to zero.
+Note that we also benchmark the amplitudes obtained from the Lanczos method with the ones obtained from exact diagonalization (ED).
+While for $h=7$, the amplitudes obtained from both methods appear to agree with each other pretty well, we observe that the Lanczos method tends to overestimate for other disorder strengths $h$.
+The existence of the delta function is indeed a hallmark of MBL, since it implies that the auto-correlation function $F(t)$ will decay to $A \neq 0$ at the infinite time, assuming the rest part of the spectral function is analytical.
+We also note that the extrapolated $b_n$ also results in a delta-function at the zero frequency with a sizable amplitude, though having a value relatively lower than the finite-size result ($h=7$).

+It is also interesting to see if the spectral function shows any singular behavior at the low frequency in addition to the zero-frequency delta function.
+The low-frequency singular behavior of the spectral function would manifest in the long-time behavior of the auto-correlation function.
+In Figs.~\ref{fig:lowfrequencyspec}(a)-(d), we plot the low-frequency regime of the disorder-averaged spectral function $\overline{\Phi(\omega)}$ from the original $b_n$ for the system size $L=12$ and various disorder strengths $h$ using logarithmic binning in $\omega$.
+We also plot the spectral function obtained from diagonalizing $H$ (Eq.~(\ref{eqn:IsingH})) for the system size $L=11$ and disorder strengths $h=7$ and $h=1.5$ in Figs.~\ref{fig:lowfrequencyspec}(a) and (d), respectively.
+This let us benchmark the results of the spectral functions obtained from the Lanczos algorithm with the ones obtained from ED.
+Additionally, we also plot the spectral function obtained from the extrapolated $b_n$ in Fig.~\ref{fig:lowfrequencyspec}(a).

+We note that it is fairly challenging to extract the low-frequency behavior from our present numerical data, and that the Lanczos algorithm appears to be better at capturing the high-frequency part of the spectral function.
+The resolution of the low-frequency part of the spectral function is determined by the smallest positive nonzero eigenvalue from diagonalizing $\mathcal{L}$ in Eq.~(\ref{eqn:Lmatrix}).
+With the cutoff Krylov order $n_{\max} =1000$, the smallest positive nonzero eigenvalue typically has the order of $10^{-1}$, and roughly $10$ eigenvalues fall in the window of $\omega \lesssim 10^{0}$ for each disorder realization.
+This results in the artificial erratic behavior of the spectral functions at the range $\omega \lesssim 10^{0}$ shown in Fig.~\ref{fig:lowfrequencyspec}, especially when the disorder strength $h$ is small.
+Nevertheless, as we see in Figs.~\ref{fig:lowfrequencyspec}(a) and (d), the spectral functions obtained from the Lanczos method agrees with the ones obtained from ED qualitatively well.